 Texas law does recognize electronic signatures.
-You could enter into a Rule 11 through email communications and a Texas court could find that your electronic signature is a “signed writing” in the Rule 11 context.
+You could enter into a Rule 11 through email communications, and a Texas court could find that your electronic signature is a “signed writing” in the Rule 11 context.
 The email must say that it serves as a Rule 11 agreement.
 Just sending an email or including your signature block would not create a Rule 11 Agreement.

 Lawyers or parties must voluntarily enter into Rule 11 agreements.
 Courts encourage parties to lawsuits to try to reach agreements.

-You can enter into agreements for complex settlement terms about conservatorship, possession and access, child and medical support, injunctive relief, and any other parenting provisions.
 In a Rule 11 agreement, you and the other parent can agree about things such as how medical, psychological, and educational decisions are made.
 This also includes determining where your child will live and which parent will be considered the custodial parent.
 See Texas Family Code chapter 153.

 You and the other parent can also agree about when you each will have visitation with your children.
 Normally, most parents have possession and access under a Standard Possession Order.
 A Rule 11 agreement is one tool you and the other parent can use to formally agree to different days and times for possession.